 Small Towel with Biodegradable Soap

 One of my spontaneous purchases at REI was this double sided towel for cleaning up.
 It has a rough side to get off stuck on foods and a soft side.
-I loved it and would definitely take it again.
+It is a mainstay in our backpacking supply kit.
 I also poured some CampSuds in a tiny Nalgene reusable bottle for camp soap (Remember your Leave No Trace principles and do not clean dishes anywhere near water sources).